berkeley-cdss/course-site-myst/README.md

    f.
 Click on **Create Repository**.

+   g.
+Replace this README with the content shown below.

 1. Enable GitHub Pages in the repository.
 Go to Settings > Pages > Source > GitHub Actions (Beta).
 Because a github action is contained within the template, it will run when the template is instantiated and may fail until this step is completed.

+### README Content for Actual Class Repositories

+This is the repository for the course website and course material for Statistics 555 for Fall 2024.
+The website for which this content is the source materials is available at `stat555.berkeley.edu/fall-2024`.

+For instructors: please see [these instructions](https://github.com/berkeley-scf/stat999-myst#instructions-for-course-staff) on how to use this repository.